svm-zhang/parallel_compute/asst3/saxpy/README.md

 total number of bytes transferred in `N * sizeof(float)` (see below where a factor of `4` is used).

+## Q2

-**Question 2.** Compare and explain the difference between the results provided by two sets of timers (timing only the kernel execution vs. timing the entire process of moving data to the GPU and back in addition to the kernel execution).
+*Compare and explain the difference between the results provided by two sets of timers (timing only the kernel execution vs. timing the entire process of moving data to the GPU and back in addition to the kernel execution).
 Are the bandwidth values observed _roughly_ consistent with the